 40 calendar days for ERCOT & Competitive Retailer to take corrective action

 Issues requiring additional analysis or follow-up data from other Market Participants will be updated in MarkeTrak to indicate such a need.
 Market Participants are required to respond with the necessary information within seven (7) business days.

-DEV LSE Validations:

-Business Validations

-Business validations are performed on the Submit transition for most DEV LSE subtypes.
-These validations apply only to the information provided in the required fields and are performed prior to the completion of the Submit process.
-The following are the business validations performed by subtype: